-Brl: DEFINE <symbol>, <address>,
+brl: DEFINE <symbol>, <address/symbol+displacement>,

 The symbol will be entered into the BRF-Linker's symbol table.
-Its value and mode will be equal to what is specified.
+Its value and mode will be equal to what is specified either as address or as relative to an existing symbol.
 Default mode is P (program mode).

-Brl: DEFINE <symbol>,?,
+brl: DEFINE <symbol>,?,